hhplnt/DST_Assesment_0/README.md

 ## Requirements

-Requirements for the Rmd files are given within each script.
+Requirements for the Rmd files are given within each script, as are the Python requirements.

 ## Evidence